Introduction to Science

 There is no compulsory reading required for this course, and there is no set course text.

-Your tutor will be Dr Linda van Keimpema, who is a researcher into molecular neuroscience and has taught biology, physics, mathematics and other science-related topics at VU University in Amsterdam and at Kaplan International College in London.
+Your tutor will be Dr Linda van Keimpema who completed a PhD into molecular neuroscience and has taught biology, physics, mathematics and other science-related topics at VU University in Amsterdam and at Kaplan International College in London.
 She is a strategic teaching fellow at the Faculty of Medicine of Imperial College London.

 Course Fees and Rate Categories